VigneshS10/Model-Quantization-For-Diabetes-Classification-in-Edge-Devices/README.md

 Quantization for deep learning is the process of approximating a neural network that uses floating-point numbers by a neural network of low bit width numbers.
 This dramatically reduces both the memory requirement and computational cost of using neural networks.

-In this repository, I have implemented **static quantization** strategy for Alexnet, MobileNet and Resnet-50 and also have proven the benefits occuring from doing so by giving relevant statistics and evaluation metrics.
+In this repository, I have implemented **static quantization** strategy for Alexnet, MobileNet and Resnet-50 trained on a Retina based Diabetes Classification dataset and also have proven the benefits occuring from doing so by giving relevant statistics and evaluation metrics.

 ---